jrfnl/clearPHP/rules/declares-or-executes.md

 ## Rule Details

 This rule require that files contains only definitions for functions, constants, classes, traits or interfaces.
-A few exceptions may apply to conditional definition, and direct access prevention.
+A few exceptions may apply to conditional definitions and direct access prevention.

 The following patterns are considered warnings: